Biography

 Competition honors include Regional Finalist for the Metropolitan Opera National Council Auditions, Winner of the 59th National Federation of Music Clubs (NFMC) 2017 Biennial Young Artist Award, and Winner of the 45th National Association of Teachers of Singing Artist Awards Competition (NATSAA).
 Chiang’s Stern Auditorium at Carnegie Hall debut came as the Baritone soloist in the World Premiere of Martin Palmeri’s Gran Misa.
 Chiang has also been seen in concert with the Louisiana Philharmonic, Las Vegas Philharmonic, Richmond Symphony, Rapides Symphony, Baton Rouge Symphony, Missouri Symphony, Huntsville Symphony, and Canterbury Voices in recent seasons singing the solos in Handel’s Messiah, Orff’s Carmina Burana, Duruflé’s Requiem, Mozart’s Requiem, and many others.

 Throughout his career, Chiang has championed the creation of new art songs and has presented nationally on demystifying the commissioning process for song and opera.
 His debut art song album, Choice Pages: Songs by Sterrs-Howard, Thompson, Malhotra, and Trần, releases in August 2024, on Spotify, Apple Music, and other streaming platforms, and is composed of newly commissioned songs from a variety of composers.
 He has also been involved with world premiere operas singing Artist Martinez/Ecce Homo in Fowler’s Behold the Man and Pridament in Cummings’ Again and Again and Again.
 Chiang has also been featured in roles such as Older Thompson (Glory Denied) and Charlie (Three Decembers) with Painted Sky Opera, Clint (Fearless (workshop)) with OperaDelaware, and Captain Smith (A Capacity for Evil) with Opera Las Vegas.
-In 2025, he will lead a panel to further promote new American opera composition in higher education and industry wide at the National Association of Teachers of Singing (NATS) and National Opera Association (NOA) joint national conference.
-Chiang has been granted multiple Love of Learning Awards from the Phi Kappa Phi Honor Society and received funding for projects involving commissioning and commercially recording new art song from a variety of underrepresented composers.
+In 2025, he led a panel to further promote new American opera composition in higher education and industry wide at the National Association of Teachers of Singing (NATS) and National Opera Association (NOA) joint national conference.
+Chiang has been granted multiple Love of Learning Awards from the Phi Kappa Phi Honor Society and received funding for commissioning and commercially recording new art song from a variety of underrepresented composers.
 He can also be heard on the commercial recording of Philip Glass’ Galileo Galilei.

 As an educator, Chiang was a 2018 National Association of Teachers of Singing (NATS) Intern, designated a 2019 “National Center for Voice and Speech trained Vocologist”, featured at the 2020, 2022, and 2024 NATS National Conference, and a part of the first cohort of Pan American Vocology Association – Recognized Vocologists (PAVA-RV) in 2022.
 He also attended the CCM Institute at Shenandoah Conservatory focusing on contemporary vocal techniques and amplified genre pedagogy.
-His research regarding new American art song, voice range lower extension, and inclusivity in the voice studio has been seen at national and international conferences for the NOA, NATS, PAVA, and the College Music Society (CMS).
+His research regarding new American art song, lower voice range extension, and inclusivity in the voice studio has been seen at national and international conferences for the NOA, NATS, PAVA, and the College Music Society (CMS).
 He has given recitals, master classes, and lectures around the world at institutions such as the University of Minnesota, Twin Cities, Belmont University, the University of Memphis, Louisiana State University, Oklahoma City University, Penn State University, the Nanyang Academy of Fine Arts and University of the Arts Singapore, and the Sichuan Conservatory of Music in China to name a few.
 Notable student accomplishments include winning a district Metropolitan Opera Laffont Competition Audition; placing in state and regional NATS Auditions, Trumbauer Festivals, and the NFMC Young Artist Competition; and performing with the Glimmerglass Festival, Des Moines Metro Opera, Kentucky Opera, Opera Las Vegas, Baton Rouge Symphony, Onstage at the Freeland, Rivertown Theaters, and Swine Palace to name a few.
 Students have participated in the Seraphic Fire Choral Institute, the Stella Adler Studio of Acting, and have studied music at the University of Miami, University of Michigan, University of Illinois Urbana-Champaign, University of Northern Arizona, and musical theatre at Carnegie Mellon University and Oklahoma City University.

 professional appointments

-Fall 2024 to current:
+Fall 2025 to current:

 Summer 2022 to current: